SumiSastri/typescript-with-react/node-ts/readme.md

     console.log (`Hi my name is ${firstName} ${middleName} ${lastName}`) }
  ```
-* Anonymous Functions - function assigned to a variable, function key word used, called during runtime
+* Function Expression or Anonymous Functions - function assigned to a variable & the variable is called to invoke the function.
+The function key word is used after the variable assignment to the function.

 ```
 let getTeacherTimeTable = function (subject:string, classNumber: number) {